Helena-todd/TInGa/README.md

 # TInGa
-This is a repository hosting the implementation of TinGa, a trajectory inference method based on growing neural gas.
+This is a repository hosting the implementation of TinGa, a trajectory inference method based on growing neural gas [^1].

 The scripts and functions in this package can be used to: